 Whether you know how important it is or not, you will not want to experience a catalytic converter problem because it can cause severe damage to your car.

 Notwithstanding, the converter displays on your dashboard when something is wrong.
-For most people, it is hard to know how to bypass catalytic converter check engine light.
+For most people, it is hard to know how to bypass check engine light for catalytic converter